 Home to rich cultural heritage, stroll the city streets and learn the history of the impressive public art and architecture.
 Or explore the eclectic neighbourhoods and connect with the friendly locals, who will welcome you as one of their own.

-Calgary has gained a reputation as a great city to visit for those who love food and drink.
-From food trucks to fine dining, craft breweries to distilleries, Calgary’s vibrant culinary scene reflects fresh farm to table products and passionate food artisans.
+Calgary's reputation as a culinary destination continues to grow.
+From food trucks to fine dining, craft breweries to distilleries, Calgary’s vibrant culinary scene reflects fresh farm-to-table products and passionate food artisans.

 As the sunniest city in Canada, Calgary features outdoor activities and urban adventure year-round.
-Walk, bicycle or take a guided Segway tour along the largest urban pathway system in the world, approximately 1000km.
-Or enjoy leisure along the mighty Bow River, home to river surfers, some of the best fly fishing in the world, float trips and canoeing.
-A premier destination in the winter, Calgary features skiing, snowboarding on the longest halfpipe in North America, ice-skating and tubing at Winsport, home to the 1988 Winter Olympics.
+Walk, bicycle or take a guided Segway tour along the largest urban pathway system in the world, approximately 1000 km.
+Or head down to the mighty Bow River, home to river surfers, some of the best fly fishing in the world, float trips and canoeing.
+A premier destination in the winter, Calgary features skiing, snowboarding on the longest halfpipe in North America, ice-skating and snow tubing at WinSport, home to the 1988 Winter Olympic Games.

 From international music headliners to live theatre, Calgary hosts over 150 festivals and world-class events every year.
 For the ultimate western experience, visit Calgary during ‘The Greatest Outdoor Show on Earth’ the Calgary Stampede, a 10-day western festival held each July.
-With signature experiences such as the afternoon rodeo and evening chuckwagons and grandstand show, paired with the excitement offered throughout the park including a midway, Indigenous village and agricultural exhibits, the Calgary Stampede is a must-see event.
+With signature experiences such as the afternoon rodeo, evening chuckwagon races and grandstand show, paired with the excitement offered throughout the park including a midway, Elbow River Camp Indigenous village and agricultural exhibits, the Calgary Stampede is a must-see event.